Our 10 Most-Pinned Christmas Decorating Ideas

 A flurry of snowflakes floats above a forest of pines.
 Simply hot-glue together trees cut from foam-core board.
 Lean the unit against the window or secure with double-faced tape.
 Thread or hot-glue pom-poms onto fishing line then attach to the window frame with invisible tape.Resources Foam-core board, craft pom-poms and filament Michaels Crafts Stores.
 (800) 642-4235; michaels.com Wall color SW6706 Off-Beat Green.
 Sherwin-Williams.
 (800) 474-3794; sherwin-williams.com

 A foam cone becomes a sparkly miniature tree when covered with pearls, rhinestone earrings and vintage crystals.

 Burlap ribbons reflect the other natural elements in this room.
 Brown paper wrapping on presents anchors the look in nature.
 Words on the tree skirt pick up the writing above the mantel.

-Decorate a birdbath
+Beautify a birdbath

 Fresh greenery, a large red ball, red-painted pinecones and a bright bow look festive in this wintry scene.